Chorthippus biguttulus

 Chorthippus biguttulus, the bow-winged grasshopper, is one of the most common species of grasshopper found in the dry grassland of northern and central Europe.
 It is part of a group of species (biguttulus-group) that are very difficult to identify morphologically.
 Chorthippus biguttulus was previously classified (with C. brunneus and C. mollis) as a single species Stauroderus variabilis.
 The three species were distinguished using song characteristics.

 Distribution

 The range of the bow-winged grasshopper extends from the Finland and Scandinavia in the north to the Alps and Pyrenees in the south, and goes well into Asia including Japan.

 Physical appearance

 Females grow to approximately 2 cm and are larger than males that grow to approximately 1.5 cm.
 Males often have a red tip to the abdomen while females do not.
 They can be extremely variable in colour from green to black-brown to rose.

-C. brunneus and C. bigguttulus are morphologically indistinguishable but will not mate due to difference in their calls.
-If a proper call is produced while the two species are placed in proximity, mating will occur with fertile offspring resulting.
-This is thought to be the early stages of species divergence in progress.
+C. brunneus, C. bigguttulus and C. mollis are morphologically distinguished by the size of the costal and subcostal fields of the wings.
+They are more easy recognised by their song patterns.

+Calling songs

+Female C. biguttulus appear to be able to integrate information from male calling songs.
+An unattractive song subunit has far more impact than an attractive song subunit, an observation consistent with theories of sexual selection because an unattractive song helps females avoid potentially costly interaction with unsuitable mating partners if the song belongs to another species or indicates a low-quality male.